jihaekor/RocketMap/docs/extras/tutorial.md

 # RocketMap tutorial completion for accounts (up to Level 2)

-This is documentation to complete the Pokemon GO Tutorial for a number of accounts while simultaneously become level 2 when completing it next to a Pokestop due to the "First Pokestop of the Day" bonus.
+This is a documentation to complete the Pokemon GO Tutorial for a number of accounts while simultaneously become level 2 when completing it next to a Pokestop due to the "First Pokestop of the Day" bonus.